 If left untreated, common complications include, but not limited to skin ulcerations, skin infections, dyspnea, congestive heart failure, and death.

 Anasarca is a serious condition leading to generalized accumulation of fluid in the body.
-Because there are many causes of anasarca, it is best managed by a multidisciplinary team of healthcare workers.
+Because there are many causes of anasarca, it is best managed by an interprofessional team of healthcare workers.
 The nurse practitioner, physician assistant and primary care giver should refer these patients to an internist because in many cases, admission is required to determine the diagnosis.
 A team approach for management is necessary with support of nurses and pharmacists.
 The outcomes of patients with anasarca is guarded, for those with failing organs, the mortality rates are very high.
 Even benign causes can require long-term admission and recovery is a very slow process.